Harman-Sandhu/DetaBaseUI/README.md

 - Add
 - Mobile friendly!
 - Backup (download your Base content as a JSON)
+- Share (share your Base content.
+Set expiry time for the URL)

 ## 📱Mobile View:
 https://user-images.githubusercontent.com/35080189/179429598-4124a6a4-33a8-4b71-a27a-0fe2177b9370.mov

 ## 🔮Upcoming:
 <s>- Backup - An option where you would be able to download your Base.</s>
-- Share your Base with others!
+<s>- Share your Base with others!</s>

 ## 💡Suggestions:
 - Do you have any suggestions?
 Let me know 🙂